Regarding parental leave in Rhode Island, you may be wondering about the duration and specifics of the available options.

 Apply for RIPFMLA by notifying your employer at least thirty days before the commencement of your expected time off unless an emergency (pregnancy complications) prevents you from doing so.

-If you meet these criteria, you are eligible for thirteen weeks of time off.
+You are eligible for thirteen weeks of time off if you meet these criteria.

 - Your employer has fifty or more employees

 - You work an average of thirty hours per week